ministryofjustice/laa-express-typescript-template/README.md

 ### Type definitions
 - Type definitions for Node, Express, and other dependencies are included as dev dependencies (see `@types/*` packages in `package.json`).
 - These are required for type safety and improved autocompletion in TypeScript.

+## GitHub Actions
+- These have been disabled in this GitHub template repo.
+Make sure you enable them when setting up your project.

 ## Licence